Oboe / Executive Director Emeritus

 My musical life started at age six with clarinet lessons, and continued through high school and college.
 Then an Army tour of duty and a growing family interrupted my playing.
 It wasn't until age 59 that my love of music again prevailed.

 After retiring from 30 years employment with a pharmaceutical company as a Medical Sciences Liaison in Cardio-Vascular Diseases, I decided to explore the oboe and was totally captivated with that instrument.
 Finally having the time, I took the opportunity to study with several good oboists and was able to do extensive practicing.

 In 1999, I contacted the Midcoast Chamber Orchestra.
 I was accepted conditionally (the other person didn't show up!) and that has worked out to be one of my best-ever decisions.

 A year after joining the [now named] Midcoast Symphony Orchestra, there was an opening on the Orchestra Board and later, for a Manager and Executive Director.
 I had some management experience and certainly the passion to work with this fine group.
-Tentatively, I took the chance - and have served as Executive Director until retiring from that role at the end of the 2017-18 season.
+Tentatively, I took the chance - and served as Executive Director until retiring from that role at the end of the 2017-18 season.

 Photo credit: © Jeff Morris/the Pierce Studio